MichaelCade/Homelab/talos-metal/readme.md

 Then to authenticate we need our default username `admin` and our password can be obtained with:

 `kubectl -n rook-ceph get secret rook-ceph-dashboard-password -o jsonpath="{['data']['password']}" | base64 --decode && echo`

+If you followed along to with Cilium then you might also now want to expose the ceph dashboard using IP PAM you can create this service for that

+`kubectl apply -f rook-ceph/ceph-dashboard-LB.yaml`

 ## Kasten K10